 Figure S2: The centre log ratio (Equation 2) transformed abundances of Rhizobiaceae (OTU 4301099) and Chromatiaceae (OTU 46026, 4482362) versus time.

 Supplemental Proof 1: A mathematical proof that N distinct samples separated by a minimum Euclidean distance cannot exist on a linear trajectory.

+Supplemental Proof 2: Finding an optimal distance metric to explain a horseshoe without a known sample ordering is NP-hard.